Marriage Records Collection

-This database is a compilation of various card index files to marriages, formerly available to researchers in the Library’s reading room, that were created over the years by different individuals.
+This database is a compilation of various card index files to Virginia marriages.
 It indexes selected information found in a variety of collections and sources at the Library of Virginia.

 Search by County: